stefanoghinelli/salton/README.md

 ## Project description

-This repository contains the evolution of the Information Retrieval project.
-It's a vertical search engine built upon a corpus of documents sourced from CORE (COnnecting REpositories), a public repository of open-access research papers.
+Salton is a vertical search engine built on a corpus of documents sourced from [CORE](https://core.ac.uk), a public repository of open-access research papers.
-The goal is to provide a more refined search experience than CORE [portal](https://core.ac.uk).
+The goal is to provide a more refined search experience than the CORE portal.
 It uses the [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) ranking function to estimate the relevance of documents.
-End users can formulate queries based on a defined language, results are presented in order of relevance with title, score, and abstract.
+End users can formulate queries based on a defined language, results are ranked by relevance with title, score, URL and summary of the abstract.

 ## Architecture